jjanczur/CloudComputing-assignment1/README.md

 This is the repo imported from TU Berlin GitLab with the code for the assignment 1 in Cloud Computing course.

 We got **maximum number of points**, so enjoy our work.
-If you found it useful, you can give us a star.
+If you find it useful, you can give us a star.

 # Setup